rbjork/robotandpencilapp/README.md

 To make the client independent of changes to comment or annotation we will make use of interfaces  For each kind of object that we might want to store we will have a helper class, all of which will implement a common interface specifying methods to support serializing and de-serialing the object( we won’t assume the data classes themselves support this directly or the interface the helper classes implements).

+This app will compile, install and launch.
+But it isn't actually functional since no backend is connected and the view does not support creation or rendering of comments or annotations.
+The code here simply demostrates how the spec can be implemented.
+To make this fully functional would require more than the couple hours expected to be used for this assignment.

 Ron